HyP3r-/knx-deviced/README.md

 output = "1/2/4"
 ```

+Furthermore, the project also has a global configuration ([config/core/config.toml](config/core/config.toml)) with which you can store cross-device configuration.

 ### Class
 The class is instantiated with the configuration, the KNX interface and can receive values via the sensor inputs and in turn send values on the bus with the KNX interface.